-The bourgeoisie cannot exist without constantly revolutionising the instruments of production, and thereby the relations of production, and with them the whole relations of society . . .
+The bourgeoisie cannot exist without constantly revolutionising the instruments of production, and thereby the relations of production, and with them the whole relations of society ...
 Constant revolutionising of production, uninterrupted disturbance of all social conditions, everlasting uncertainty and agitation distinguish the bourgeois epoch from all earlier ones.

-This constant shifting of people from one class to another - overwhelmingly the downward shift of small capitalists into the petty bourgeoisie on the one hand, and, more importantly, of the petty bourgeoisie into the working class (bringing all their class prejudices with them) on the other - makes class analysis rather more complex than would at first sight appear.
+This constant shifting of people from one class to another - over-whelmingly the downward shift of small capitalists into the petty bourgeoisie on the one hand, and, more importantly, of the petty bourgeoisie into the working class (bringing all their class prejudices with them) on the other - makes class analysis rather more complex than would at first sight appear.

 The task of class analysis is further complicated by theories emanating from bourgeois propagandists, who try to deny the whole concept of class, as if by so doing they could sweep class antagonism out of existence and thus perpetuate the rule of the bourgeoisie.
-As Andrew Grant rightly pointed out back in 1958:
+As Grant rightly said: